MattFerraro/devsite/nextjs-blog/posts/caustics-engineering.md

 If you use my code to make your own Magic Windows, I'd love to see them!
 I'm on Twitter at [@mferraro89](https://twitter.com/mferraro89).
 I will gladly help if you get stuck!

+If you want to be notified when I post new content, you can join my [google group](https://groups.google.com/g/mattferrarodotdev).
+Expect about 1 email per month.

 # One Last Thing

 I know what you're thinking. *What about the hologram?!*